sowelswl/sowelswl.github.io/index.md

 Here is **Weili Song (宋伟力)**.

-I am a PhD candidate in Management Science and Engineering at Hunan University, specializing in **Quantitative Finance** and **Financial Risk Management**, while also working part-time as a quantitative researcher at a private equity fund.
-I hold a Master's degree in Statistics from the Australian National University and have accumulated rich experience in **Quantitative Strategy Research** through various work practices.
-I am passionate about quantitative investment research aimed at **live trading**, dedicated to closely combining theory with practice and continuously exploring innovative investment strategies.
+I am currently a PhD candidate in Management Science and Engineering at Hunan University, focusing on **Quantitative Finance** and **Financial Risk Management**.
+I am **passionate about quantitative investment research aimed at live trading**, dedicated to closely combining theory with practice and continuously exploring innovative investment strategies.

+I also work part-time as a quantitative researcher at a private equity fund, where I have been part of a two-person team that developed a stock index enhancement product from the data stage to full implementation.
+Since 2022, I have attended over 200 roadshows by private equity funds and regularly engage in offline discussions with industry peers, giving me a deep understanding of quantitative private equity funds' stock index enhancement products.

+---

+## Collaboration Opportunities

+I warmly welcome various external collaboration opportunities, including but not limited to:

+- Industry exchange: Sharing experiences and discussing industry trends
+- FOF fund part-time work: Providing expert analysis on quantitative stock selection products
+- Investor cooperation: Able to provide detailed live trading performance
+- Academic collaboration: As a doctoral student, I am also actively seeking academic research collaboration opportunities

+If you are interested in any of the above areas, please feel free to contact me via WeChat or email.
+I am currently based in Beijing and welcome face-to-face meetings.

 ---